Comparing Alico (ALCO) & Its Peers

-Alico (NASDAQ:ALCO – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it compare to its peers?
-We will compare Alico to similar businesses based on the strength of its risk, dividends, valuation, earnings, analyst recommendations, profitability and institutional ownership.
+Alico (NASDAQ:ALCO – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its competitors?
+We will compare Alico to similar businesses based on the strength of its analyst recommendations, institutional ownership, valuation, dividends, earnings, profitability and risk.

-This table compares Alico and its peers gross revenue, earnings per share (EPS) and valuation.
+Alico has a beta of 0.59, indicating that its stock price is 41% less volatile than the S&P 500.
+Comparatively, Alico’s competitors have a beta of -28.78, indicating that their average stock price is 2,978% less volatile than the S&P 500.

+Alico pays an annual dividend of $2.00 per share and has a dividend yield of 6.0%.
+Alico pays out 46.4% of its earnings in the form of a dividend.
+As a group, “Agricultural production – crops” companies pay a dividend yield of 3.0% and pay out 45.4% of their earnings in the form of a dividend.
+Alico has increased its dividend for 3 consecutive years.

 Profitability